GaloisInc/macaw/README.rst

 The macaw library implements architecture-independent binary code discovery.
 Support for specific architectures is provided by implementing the semantics of that architecture.
 The library is written in terms of an abstract interface to memory, for which an ELF backend is provided (via the elf-edit_ library).
-There is also a dependency on flexdis86_, which is an x86_64 disassembler, but that does not tie the discovery algorithm to x86_64.
 The basic code discovery is based on a variant of Value Set Analysis (VSA).

 The most important user-facing abstractions are: